 As a consultant, I could only look at this decision with sadness and regret.
 The dedication and resources that Michelle, Daniel, Victoria, Mike, Jon, Andrew, Jason, Dola and many others across ChildFund had invested in such a positive and disruptive shift was, to a great extent, lost.

-Many years later, when I joined ChildFund Australia as International Program Director, a very senior program leader expressed similar regret to me, lamenting that Bright Futures was a clear ideology which was now lacking.
+Many years later, when I joined ChildFund Australia as International Program Director, a very senior program leader at the US organization expressed similar regret to me, lamenting that Bright Futures was a clear ideology which was now lacking.

 I’ve recently been reminded of another consequence of the virtual abandonment of Bright Futures: a year later, 65% of the participants in the BF101 workshop had left ChildFund.
 Perhaps we didn’t do enough to help participants operationalize the changes we were promoting, in the context of ChildFund’s reality of the time.
 But that would have been quite a contradiction of the basic message of BF101: that each person needed to take the initiative to operationalize their own transformations.